BlakeOne/createShaderPlugin/README.md

 ### Update ###
 - It is now possible to create plugins even after the renderer has already been created.
-- - If you pass a renderer to createShaderPlugin it will be updated automatically with the new plugin!
+- - If you pass a renderer to createShaderPlugin it will be updated automatically with your new plugin!
 - - If you call createShaderPlugin before creating the app/renderer, then you can ignore this final parmeter.

 ### Demos ###